eigenholser/TALK-Shamir_Secret_Sharing/sss-api/README.md

 The second part is a proof of concept that demonstrates how we might implement a mechanism for adding shares to a service that requires a secret.
-This is the `add` API endpoinnt.
+This is the `add` API endpoint.
 The `status` endpoint represents an API that might require the secret to service it's requests.
 When the threshold of shares is made available via `add`, `status` will construct the secret and return it.